 Spending money has never come easily to me.
-I’ve been tucking dollars safely into my bank account since I was 15, when I began working my first minimum-wage job at a dry cleaner’s down the street from my high school.
+I’ve been tucking dollars safely into my bank account since I was 15 when I began working my first minimum-wage job at a dry cleaner’s down the street from my high school.
 I remember limiting myself to one Starbucks iced coffee per week, which I sipped in a sweltering car because I deemed air conditioning an unaffordable extravagance.
-I can’t remember a time before I recognized money as a source of stress, something to be saved, hoarded, and carefully guarded.
+I can’t remember a time when I didn’t have money anxiety.
+I always recognized money as a source of stress, something to be saved, hoarded, and carefully guarded.

-I’d like to acknowledge right away that I’m speaking from an extremely privileged financial position.
+I want to acknowledge right away that I’m speaking from an extremely privileged financial position.
 All of my basic needs have always been met, and I have almost always been able to afford luxuries like $5 lattes on top of those basic needs.
-However, I’ve learned that the anxiety I feel about money lives independent of my true financial situation.
+However, I’ve learned that my anxiety about money lives independent of my true financial situation.

 Where Money Anxiety Comes From

-Countless articles counsel my spender friends on how to save money, how to draw up budgets and curtail their occasionally excessive spending.
+Countless articles counsel my spender friends on how to save money, draw up budgets, and curtail their occasionally excessive spending.
 Their mindsets are by no means uncommon.
-But I’ve also met other people like me, who feel genuine fear and anxiety about money.
+But I’ve also met other people like me who feel genuine fear and anxiety about money.
 As far as I can tell, the difference between the two spending profiles doesn’t seem to source exclusively from class disparity.
-It seems to have little to do with how much money a person actually has, and more to do with early experiences.
+It seems to have little to do with how much money a person actually has and more to do with early experiences.
 For our generation, those early experiences were likely misshapen by the Great Recession of 2008.

 If your parents lost their jobs, your family’s home was foreclosed on, or you were expected to take on financial independence at an earlier age due to the recession, you likely developed a scarcity mentality, not unlike survivors of the Great Depression.
 If you, at a formative age, noticed that your parents were anxious about money, that anxiety likely seeped into your understanding of how to spend.
 Like me, you probably avoid spending money even when plenty sits idly in your bank account, even after carefully contemplating an expense and determining it worthwhile.
 You may be afraid of investing, traveling, and nonessential purchases.
 Your heart may beat faster when you hand over your credit card, and you may feel hot when you see a total on a register, even a sum that falls comfortably within your budget.